aws/aws-dotnet-deploy/src/AWS.Deploy.Recipes/CdkTemplates/ConsoleAppECSFargateService/README.md

 tool deployment projects are made of both a recipe and a CDK project you should not use the CDK CLI directly on the deployment project.

-The AWS deploy tool from either AWS.Deploy.CLI tool package or AWS Toolkit for Visual Studio should be used to drive the experience.
+The AWS deploy tool from either AWS.Deploy.Tools package or AWS Toolkit for Visual Studio should be used to drive the experience.
 The AWS deploy tool will take care of acquiring the CDK CLI and executing the CDK CLI passing in all of the settings gathered in the AWS deploy tool.